 If the accident was caused by the negligent or reckless driving of another motorist, you may be eligible for compensatory damages & non-compensatory damages.

 Broadly, you can claim:

-- Medical expenses – These can include all kinds of medical expenses that are related to the treatment of your injuries including hospitalization, surgical costs, doctor fees, as well as medication costs.
+- Medical expenses – These can include all kinds of medical expenses that are related to the treatment of your car accident injuries including hospitalization, surgical costs, doctor fees, as well as medication costs.
 You may also be eligible for therapy and rehabilitation costs that are incurred after you are released from the hospital.

 - Disability and Disfigurement – If the injury has resulted or will result in long-term disability, debilitation or disfigurement, you may be eligible for compensation for related expenses too.
 For instance, a person who has suffered a spinal cord fracture may suffer from partial or complete paralysis, and may be looking at spending the rest of his life dependent on the care of others.
 This person’s claim must cover not just immediate medical expenses, but also the costs of 24-hour medical care, as well as any future medical expenses.

 - Emotional Distress – Victims of automobile accidents are known to suffer from emotional distress, or post traumatic stress disorder, after the accident.
 Dealing with insurance companies, medical bills, and any resulting injuries will surely take it’s toll on anyone.
 Loss of wages and costs of medical aid can be recovered with the help of a Pennsylvania car accident lawyer.

 - Lost Wages – After any accident, you will be required to take several days, weeks or even months off work, while you recuperate.
 Damages for lost wages are meant to compensate for these losses.